JasonBaier/ci3-fire-starter/README.md

 ####MY_Controller

-This loads settings, defines includes that gets passed to the views, loads logged-in user data, sets the configured timezone, and turns the profile on or off.
+This loads settings, defines includes that get passed to the views, loads logged-in user data, sets the configured timezone, and turns the profiler on or off.

 ####Understanding Includes